-The development of shops, workshops and business units should be encouraged in appropriate locations, as should the development and growth of existing businesses in the villages.
+The development of shops, workshops and business units should be encouraged in appropriate locations (as defined by other development plan policies), as should the development and growth of existing businesses in the villages.

-This is necessary to encourage a permanent population within the villages and to minimise the amount of travelling people need to undertake.
+4.7.1 This is necessary to encourage a permanent population within the villages and to minimise the amount of travelling people need to undertake.
 This sort of support is essential to develop a sustainable population and to support our young people and retain them within the area.